 Walgreen could not find the NDC code in their computer.
 In the meantime, we had to go ahead and buy the brand-name drug–over $500 for a 30-day supply.
 Why is this so difficult?

-As you discovered, most health professionals are unaware of this category.
+A. Physicians, pharmacists and other health professionals may not always know about authorized generic drugs.
 That may be in part because the generic drug industry, pharmacies and the FDA have promoted the idea that generic drugs in general are just as good as their brand name equivalents.